BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/html.md

 * Not all of these elements *have* to be used.
 * Each is meant to contain a specific type of content.
 In fact, you do not need to use any of these.
 * They help screen readers and search engines to determine the structure of your website, and help to achieve higher SEO rankings.
-You could simply replace all of these HTML5 tags with `<div>` tags
+* You could replace all of these HTML5 tags with `<div>` tags and your browser will render it the same way.
 * Using these tags **will not automatically layout your page** as shown in the previous image.
 They simply help to *describe* what the content is on your website.
-Browsers render them all the same as a `<div>` element.